cabird/AI_where_it_matters/manually_coded_reports/report-data_quality_risk_testing_quality_assurance.md

 - **Unverified UI automation or brittle test generation**
   - Risk: AI that produces UI automation or tests that are difficult to validate increases maintenance burden ("UI automation might be difficult to verify" — Participant 71).

----

-## Executive Summary

-- Developers want AI to automate context-aware test generation, improve coverage, and perform adversarial/exploratory testing to catch regressions and security issues earlier.
-- At the same time, they worry AI can hallucinate, be inaccurate, and produce unverifiable outputs that increase risk rather than reduce it.
-- Design implication: Build AI tools that produce verifiable artifacts (logs, screenshots, traces), confidence scores, and human-review workflows so accountability and traceability are preserved.
-- Design implication: Integrate AI into CI/CD pipelines for proactive scanning and anomaly detection while ensuring it defers final release and triage decisions to humans.
-- Notable tension: Developers simultaneously ask for high degrees of automation (including autonomous exploration) and insist on tight human oversight and explainability.
-- Recommendation: Prioritize context-aware test generation, coverage-gap prioritization, adversarial testing features, and strong fail-fast/uncertainty signaling; explicitly forbid autonomous final decision-making and require human signoff for check-ins or release decisions.